-- Town character/beautification: •

-- Agreement with concern brought up at Spanish-speaking Community Meeting avoid making Carbondale too beautiful.

-- Desire to maintain the "funkiness" of Carbondale.

-- No big-box stores or chains support local businesses.

-- Downtown North: •

-- Unsure if new commercial/retail is needed.

-- Should include a variety of housing types lots of affordable housing.
-0

-- Some want to keep it industrial.
-0

-- Should include a childcare facility.
+- Town character/beautification: - Agreement with concern brought up at Spanish-speaking Community Meeting avoid making Carbondale too beautiful. - o Desire to maintain the "funkiness" of Carbondale. - No big-box stores or chains support local businesses. - Downtown North: - o Unsure if new commercial/retail is needed. - o Should include a variety of housing types lots of affordable housing. - o Some want to keep it industrial. - o Should include a childcare facility.